Here is the full TV schedule for this year's UEFA Euro 2020 championship

 A year after it was originally planned to take place, Euro 2020 began on June 11 with games taking place across Europe, including Scotland’s national stadium Hampden Park.

-Covid-19 restrictions still in place, crowds at Scotland’s games will sadly not be full capacity, with the Scottish Government restricting attendances to just 25% of full capacity.
-A maximum of just 12,000 people will be able to back Steve Clarke in their final group game against Croatia on June 22, with similar restrictions surrounding the rest of the nations taking part in the tournament.
+Covid-19 restrictions mean crowds at Hampden are sadly not full capacity, as the Scottish Government restricting attendances to just 25% of full capacity.
+A maximum of just 12,000 people will be able to enter Hampden Park for last 16 knockout game on June 29, with similar restrictions surrounding a host of other stadiums in the tournament.

 Want to know who’s playing when and how to watch?
 Below is a full list of this year’s UEFA Euro 2020 TV schedule: